manuvamsi/LM_35_Temp_Monitoring/README.md

 - If the OLED display fails to initialize, check the I2C connections and address
 - If Blynk connection fails, the system will operate in offline mode
 - For inaccurate temperature readings, check the LM35 sensor connections and power supply

+## License
+This project is licensed under the [MIT License](LICENSE).
+Hack it, share it, just give a shoutout to the original repo.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgments
+  - Adafruit for their excellent display libraries
+  - Blynk for their IoT platform